The Rudolf-Harbig-Stadion has a long history. Since the opening in 1923, the stadium has been the home of several football clubs of the city.

 Especially for such large events, where up to 30,000 people want to celebrate, the safety of all visitors is the most important aspect for the stadium operators.

 On the basis of accu:rates analysis, the evacuation time was determined- and security concept was optimized.
-As a result, the safe use of the stadium as a venue will not stand in the way in the future.
+The official permission was granted for the event.

 Photo credits: Marcus Böhm.